Skip to main content

 • like touching their own private parts when upset or tense, or as a comfort when they're going to sleep

 Your child may also show their curiosity during playtime.
-For example, they may play doctors and nurses to explore their own and other young children's bodies in a safe way.
-This is normal so long as the children are a similar age and they don't find it upsetting.
+For example, they may play games such as doctors and nurses.
+This is normal so long as the children are a similar age and they do not find it upsetting.

-• use picture books to help you discuss it
+• use picture books to help you talk about it

-• start the chat when a relevant topic comes up on a TV programme
+• start the chat when a relevant topic comes up on TV

 • choose an everyday moment to talk, such as when you're tidying up around the house